 Unlike many other colored gemstones, which predominantly form in earth’s crust, peridot forms much deeper in the earth’s upper mantle.
 After it’s formed naturally deep in the earth, peridot is transported towards the surface of the earth through volcanic activity.

 Peridot has been used in jewelry for thousands of years.
 In ancient Egypt, holy men embedded peridot into their goblets due to a belief in the stone’s possession of the power of nature.
 It was widely believed that peridots offered protection from nightmares and evil.

 Peridots were also commonly associated with healing and were thought to promote peace and calmness while warding off negative emotions.

 Today, peridot is a beautiful and popular gemstone that’s used in rings, earrings, bracelets and numerous other types of jewelry.
 Below, we’ve provided more information on how to buy peridot jewelry, from working out how much to spend to buying the highest quality peridot stone.

 Peridot is quite an affordable gemstone, meaning you can often purchase peridot jewelry for significantly less than jewelry featuring rubies, sapphires or diamonds.

-For example, this pair of peridot stud earrings, which features two eye-clean peridots of 7mm diameter (roughly equivalent to two 1.25 carat diamonds), only costs $195.
+For example, this pair of peridot stud earrings from Blue Nile, which features two eye-clean peridots of 7mm diameter (roughly equivalent to two 1.25 carat diamonds), only costs $195.

-In comparison, the same earrings featuring aquamarine are $405, while a smaller pair of sapphire stud earrings costs close to $1,000.
+In comparison, the same earrings featuring aquamarine are $405, while a smaller pair of sapphire stud earrings from Blue Nile costs close to $1,000.
 A pair of diamond stud earrings of approximately the same size could easily cost close to $10,000.